baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 - Explore data
 - Perform additional preparation as revealed by exploration (address outliers and missing data, engineer features, transform data, etc.)
 - Determine candidate feature set
-- Train and Test several models
+- Train and Test models
-- Pick a model to move into further development
+- Pick model(s) to move into development
-- Tune model
+- Tune model(s)
 - Revisit any previous steps to further inform model
-- Submit results
-- Revisit or repeat any or all of the prior steps until a satisfactory result has been achieved
+- Create reslts ensembles

+Submissions to the privae test set for the competition will be submitted at major steps to assess performance.

 ### Metrics

 Each model will be evaluated by the AUC of its ROC, as described in the problem statement section.
-Several other acronyms may be thrown in as part of an intellectual shock and awe campaign.
+Several other acronyms may be thrown in as part of an psuedo-intellectual shock and awe campaign.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration